Prehistoric Indonesia: Homo erectus

 In 2007 analysis of cut marks on two bovid bones found in Sangiran, showed them to have been made 1.5 to 1.6 million years ago by clamshell tools, and is the oldest evidence for the presence of early man in Indonesia.
-Fossilised remains of Homo erectus, popularly known as the "Java Man" were first discovered by the Dutch anatomist Eugène Dubois at Trinil in 1891, and are at least 700,000 years old, at that time the oldest human ancestor ever found.
+Fossilised remains of Homo erectus, popularly known as the "Java Man", were first discovered by the Dutch anatomist Eugène Dubois at Trinil in 1891, and are at least 700,000 years old — at that time, the oldest human ancestor ever found.
 Further Homo erectus fossils of a similar age were found at Sangiran in the 1930s by the anthropologist Gustav Heinrich Ralph von Koenigswald, who in the same time period also uncovered fossils at Ngandong alongside more advanced tools, re-dated in 2011 to between 550,000 and 143,000 years old.
 In 1977 another Homo erectus skull was discovered at Sambungmacan.

 Homo floresiensis

-In 2003, on the island of Flores, fossils of a new small hominid dated between 74,000 and 13,000 years old and named "Flores Man" (Homo floresiensis) were discovered much to the surprise of the scientific community.
-This 3-foot-tall hominid is thought to be a species descended from Homo Erectus and reduced in size over thousands of years by a well known process called island dwarfism.
-Homo floresiensis was first dated to relatively recent time periods - as recent as 14,000 years ago, however re-examination of the sediments has revised these dates and these hominins have been shown to have been present in Indonesia since at least 700,000 years ago, until about 60–50,000 years ago.
-In 2010 stone tools were discovered on Flores dating from 1 million years ago.
+In 2003, on the island of Flores, fossils of a new small hominid dated between 74,000 and 13,000 years old and named "Flores Man" (Homo floresiensis) were discovered, much to the surprise of the scientific community.
+This 3-foot-tall hominid is thought to be a species descended from Homo erectus which diminished in size over thousands of years through a well-known process called island dwarfism.
+Homo floresiensis was first dated to relatively recent time periods — as recent as 14,000 years ago.
+However, re-examination of the sediments has led to revision of these dates.
+These hominins have been shown to have been present in Indonesia since at least 700,000 years ago, until about 60–50,000 years ago.
+In 2010, stone tools were discovered on Flores dating from 1 million years ago.